O Saviñao

-O Saviñao (/gl/) is a Concello (council) in the province of Lugo, Galicia belonging to the district of Terra de Lemos.
+O Saviñao (/gl/) is a concello (council) in the province of Lugo, Galicia, belonging to the district of Terra de Lemos.
 The main town for the council is Escairón.

 Situation

-The municipality O Saviñao is located in the Ribeira Sacra, in the District of Terra de Lemos, located in the southern part of the province of Lugo, bordered by the municipalities of Pardela and Taboada to the north, Pantón to the south and east, Monforte de Lemos and Vault and west Taboada and Chantada.
+The municipality O Saviñao is located in the Ribeira Sacra, in the district of Terra de Lemos, located in the southern part of the province of Lugo, bordered by the municipalities of Pardela and Taboada to the north, Pantón to the south and east, Monforte de Lemos and Vault and west Taboada and Chantada.
 The average altitude is 600 meters above sea level, crossing the area are the rivers Río Sardiñeira, Rio Saviñao, Rio Pez, Rio Barrantes and Rio Porriño.
 The river Miño is the longest river in Galicia and forms the western boundary of the councils area.

-The council consist of 29 parishes, its capital, Escairón, with approximately one thousand inhabitants, the second town is Currelos, the economy of the town is mainly agricultural, also has dairies, Bodegas (wineries), construction, etc. Plus the odd rural tourism business in the form of Casas Rurais.
+The council consist of 29 parishes, its capital, Escairón, with approximately one thousand inhabitants, the second town is Currelos, the economy of the town is mainly agricultural, also has dairies, bodegas (wineries), construction, etc. Plus the odd rural tourism business in the form of Casas Rurais.
 Escarión also has a very small industrial estate.

-Markets (ferias) are held, in Escairón on 8 and 9 of every month and in Currelos on 26 of the month.
+Markets (ferias) are held in Escairón on the 8th and 9th of every month and in Currelos on the 26th of the month.